VictoriaMetrics-Community/mcp-victoriametrics/README.md

 MCP VictoriaMetrics provides numerous tools for interacting with your VictoriaMetrics instance.

-Here's a list of available tools:
+Here's a list of common available tools:

 | Tool | Description                                               |
 |------|-----------------------------------------------------------|